-KUALA LUMPUR, April 28 – Hospitals should not postpone surgeries that are deemed ‘elective’ and ‘non-essential’, said former Health director-general Dr Ismail Merican.
+KUALA LUMPUR, April 28 – Hospitals should not abruptly postpone all surgeries that are supposedly deemed ‘elective’ and ‘non-essential’, said former Health director-general Dr Ismail Merican.

 Both public and private hospitals in Malaysia, he noted, have been directed to postpone various clinical services and to make available intensive care beds, ventilators, and protective gear, as health care professionals prepared for an anticipated surge of Covid-19 cases.

 “What is seldom highlighted is the plight of those who suffer in silence when not provided the urgent medical care that they need.
 While we appreciate and agree with the need to postpone elective surgeries, I find that many of our healthcare staff are uncertain about what is meant by ‘elective surgery’,” Dr Ismail said in an opinion piece to CodeBlue.